operali/jsrock/README.md

   jsrock clone

   cd your_project_cloned
-  # install depdencies for develop
+  # install depdencies for developing
   yarn install --prod=false
 ```
 or